-As this is an ongoing analysis and conversation with ACPS for the moment, this is a more conservative approach, taking a more conservative approach for the space projection that would allow for a lower classroom utilization and/or reduction in the largest of current section sizes.
+As this is an ongoing analysis and conversation with ACPS, we are, for the moment, taking a more conservative approach for the space projection that would allow for a lower classroom utilization and/or reduction in the largest of current section sizes.
 Refer to the following pages which show projections associated with a utilization of 5.75 of 7 periods and 6.75 of 8 periods, as well as 6 of 7 periods and 7 of 8 periods.